 The firm’s work has a strong emphasis on designing landscapes that promote healthy living.
 OJB believes landscapes have the power to heal and restore cities and their communities.
 Through the creation of fascinating and functional public spaces, OJB’s projects have restored connections between disparate neighborhoods and their residential, cultural, and business districts.
 Their imaginative designs and world-class programming efforts capture the hearts of all ages and show their commitment to the aesthetic and economic transformation of our cities.

 Jim founded the Office of James Burnett in 1989 in Houston, Texas.
 By 2003, OJB opened a second office in San Diego, CA. The new location expanded OJB’s reach to the West Coast, and the firm quickly grew.
-OJB opened its Boston office in 2013 and now employs 68 professionals throughout the firm.
+OJB opened a Boston office in 2013 and its Dallas office in 2018 and now employs 68 professionals throughout the firm.
 OJB’s unique organizational structure allows team members from different offices to collaborate closely on projects nationally, facilitate knowledge sharing among staff, and the ability to provide a high level of professional services for clients.

 OJB has received more than 90 design awards, including the American Society of Landscape Architect’s 2015 Firm Award, consecutive Urban Open Space Awards from the Urban Land Institute (ULI) recognizing Myriad Botanical Gardens in Oklahoma City, OK (2015) and Klyde Warren Park in Dallas, TX (2014), also winner of the ASLA 2017 Design Excellence Award, and three Honor Awards from ASLA for Sunnylands Center & Gardens in Rancho Mirage, CA, the Brochstein Pavilion at Rice University in Houston, TX, and the Reid Residence in Houston, TX.
 James Burnett was also the recipient of the 2016 ASLA Design Medal.